yuanxzo/mCCFJ/README.md

 # Highlights
 - High program integration: All functions are consolidated into a single .p file, making document management extremely convenient.
 - Quick to learn and master: The program features a simple interface with detailed bilingual (Chinese and English) help documentation and demonstration code.
-- More powerful dispersion analysis capabilities: Includes the unique wFH transformation specific to this program package.
+- More powerful dispersion analysis capabilities: Includes the unique wFH transform pair specific to this program package.

 # To Do Lists
-- Integrated wFH inverse transformation program.
 - Implement wFH transformation specific to DAS data.
 - Add an option for phase-weighted cross-correlation stacking method.